yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/gcp.md

 To view a provider, select it in the list of GCP Configs to display the **Overview**.

 To edit the provider, select **Config Details**, make changes, and click **Apply Changes**.
 For more information, refer to [Provider settings](#provider-settings).
-Note that, depending on whether the provider has been used to create a universe, you can only edit a subset of fields such as the following:
+Note that for YBA version 2.20.1 and later, depending on whether the provider has been used to create a universe, you can only edit a subset of fields such as the following:

 - Provider Name
 - Credential Type.
 You can upload a new Google Service Account JSON file (`gceApplicationCredentials`).
 Note that the `project_id` field in the file should not have a new entry.
 If the file contains a new GCE project,